 Anyone who knows the Murffs will agree that they are two of the nicest people you will ever meet.
 Others will contend that they are two of the most helpful.
 And I think they are the most giving couple I know.

 Many on the northwest side of town are impressed with the awesome size and outstanding customer service at Cypress Ace Hardware & Feed, but they may not have a clue about its genuinely humble beginnings.
 It wouldn’t be in existence today had Bill and Susan not taken a chance in 1991 and moved to Houston to manage an Ace Hardware store.
 They had been managing M&D Supply in Beaumont, where they fell in love with the business.
 In 1996, they had an opportunity to buy the Ace store.
-So, thanks to every ounce of the Murff’s savings, that little hardware store on Jones Road became Cypress Ace Hardware and Feed – now famous for always having a fully supply of doohickies!
+So, thanks to every ounce of the Murff’s savings, that little hardware store on Jones Road became Cypress Ace Hardware and Feed – now famous for always having a full supply of doohickies!

 As their operation grew, the Murff family focused just as much on philanthropy as the business.
 Through balloon sales, popcorn donations, fundraisers, “Grill Your Ace Off” barbecue cook-offs and other events, Cypress Ace Hardware & Feed has contributed thousands of dollars annually to the Children’s Miracle Network, with 100 percent of the money staying local and going to Texas Children’s Hospital.